-Having removed heat from the system and lowered the scaling tendency of the boiler cycle water, the primary concern with off-line boilers is metal loss, or corrosion.
+Having removed heat from the system and lowered the scaling tendency of the boiler cycle water, the primary concern with offline boilers is metal loss, or corrosion.
 This can occur in several ways.
 The first and most predominant is dissolved oxygen corrosion.
-As the water temperature decreases, the dissolved oxygen content in that water will increase provided the water is exposed to oxygen or ambient air.
+As the water temperature decreases, the dissolved oxygen content in the water will increase provided the water is exposed to oxygen or ambient air.
 Once oxygenated water contacts mild steel, corrosion will initiate.
 The other common corrosion mechanism is acidic corrosion caused by stratification or concentration cells that develop due to stagnant conditions.
 Corrosion of the boiler internal surfaces not only weakens the integrity of the system, but also releases iron oxides into the boiler water.
-While not a concern when the boiler system is off line, iron scaling can be a concern after start-up as these iron oxides produced during layup (corrosion products) can deposit on steam generating tubes.
+While not a concern when the boiler system is offline, iron scaling can be a concern after start-up as these iron oxides produced during lay-up can deposit on steam generating tubes.

-The goals of wet lay-up are to prevent oxygen and acidic corrosion and have the boiler internal chemistry ready to operate the boiler within operating control limits when the boiler is called upon for service.
-To prevent acidic corrosion, the internal pH should be elevated to between 10.0 and 11.0 prior to shut down so that the water is well mixed.
-Once off-line, the boiler water should be re-circulated to prevent pH stratification and acidic concentration cells from developing. pH elevation should be accomplished with a suitable chemical that is compatible with your cycle chemistry and metallurgy.
+The goals of wet lay-up are to prevent oxygen and acidic corrosion and have the boiler internal chemistry ready to operate the boiler within operating control limits when called upon for service.
+To prevent acidic corrosion, it is recommended that the internal pH be elevated to between 10.0 and 11.0 prior to shut down to allow the water to be well mixed.
+Once offline, the boiler water should be re-circulated to prevent pH stratification and acidic concentration cells from developing. pH elevation can be accomplished with a suitable chemical compatible with your cycle chemistry and metallurgy.

 To prevent oxygen ingress, there are two basic methods; hot lay-up and cold lay-up.
-Hot lay-up is preferred if practical because it reduces the thermal stresses on the system metallurgy but, of course, requires a source of heat.
-The idea is to keep the system under positive pressure so that oxygen cannot enter the boiler.
-If the boiler is only planning on being out of service for several hours, the residual system heat may be sufficient to keep the system under pressure.
-If an extended lay-up is anticipated, other methods must be considered.
+Hot lay-up is preferred when practical because it reduces the thermal stresses on the system metallurgy but, of course, requires a source of heat.
+The idea is to keep the system under positive pressure so that oxygen is unable to enter the boiler.
+If the boiler will only be out of service for several hours, the residual system heat may be sufficient to keep the system under pressure.
+If an extended lay-up is anticipated, other methods should be considered.

-Another method is to install a heating coil in the lower header (or mud drum).
-Either steam or electric coils can be used here.
-This is a very effective method of hot layup and alleviates some of the concerns with cascading blowdowns.
+Another method to achieve hot lay-up is the installation of a heating coil in the lower header (or mud drum).
+Either steam or electric coils can be used here as well.
+This is a very effective method of hot lay-up and alleviates some of the concerns with cascading blowdowns.
 If enough heat can be supplied to the boiler, positive pressure and natural circulation can be achieved.

-One last method of hot lay-up that has been used is the injection of steam (called steam sparging) into the off-line boiler.
+One last method of hot lay-up that has been used is the injection of steam (called steam sparging) into the offline boiler.
 While this may be simpler than installing a heating coil, there are several disadvantages of direct steam sparging.
-First, the injected steam will condense and add liquid to the boiler so the boiler water levels must me managed (as with cascading blowdown).
+First, as with cascading blowdown, water levels in the boiler must be managed as the injected steam will condense and add liquid to the boiler.
 Second, the steam will dilute the boiler chemistry so chemistry monitoring and chemical additions will be needed in order to maintain the system pH.
-Finally, direct steam injection can cause some damage from steam impingement if care is not taken to the selection of the location of the injection point.
+Finally, selection of the injection point must be taken into consideration as direct steam injection can cause some damage from steam impingement.

-The final widely used (and not recommended) method of cold (wet) lay-up is to allow the system to drop to ambient pressure and attempt to chemically scavenge the dissolved oxygen from the boiler water.
-While better than doing nothing, the levels of oxygen scavenger required to chemically scavenge ambient water is very high and at the lower temperatures, the reaction is very slow.
+The final widely used, though not always recommended, method of cold (wet) lay-up is to allow the system to drop to ambient pressure and attempt to chemically scavenge the dissolved oxygen from the boiler water.
+The issue with this method of lay-up is that the levels of oxygen scavenger required to chemically scavenge ambient water is very high, and at lower temperatures the reaction is very slow.
 In addition, most chemical oxygen scavengers are acidic, so additional pH adjustments are usually required.
 Finally, EPRI research has shown that reducing conditions can increase the solubility of the protective magnetite layer which could lead to unprotected internal surfaces.